-The gross revenue including other income during the year was more or less the same as that of previous year.
-Revenue from the Telecommunication business decreased by about 19% and the revenue from IT-Networking (Enterprise network) business grew by about 10% as compared to last year.
+In the financial year 2016-17 the revenue from operations grew by 7% over that of previous year.
+Revenue from the Telecommunication business decreased by about 9% and the revenue from IT-Networking (Enterprise network) business grew by about 13% over that of previous year.